deis/deis/docs/client/destroy.rst

 :title: Destroy
-:description: Learn how to destroy a Deis formation using the Deis client.
+:description: Learn how to destroy a Deis application using the Deis client.

 destroy
 =======

-.. automethod:: client.deis.DeisClient.formations_destroy
+.. automethod:: client.deis.DeisClient.apps_destroy
+  :noindex: